Caeldeth/loures/Mileth/Folklore/Sabrael-Concordantia Divinitatis.md

 Luca, Cristian, Nicolae and myself are all that remain.
 The foul creatures no longer appear to fear my rebukes, and Belenus himself grows distant.
 What have we done for him to forsake us?
 If only master Ishgar were here.
-His faith was a shining beacon in the night, and would easily drive out these monstrosties!
+His faith was a shining beacon in the night, and would easily drive out these monstrosities!

 For now, we rest.
 At dawn, we shall set out for Tagor, as Eingren village is lost.
 Bitterly, the dead no longer line the streets, as they too have risen.
 Even the scant